shawngraham/outliner/README.md

 ### Visual Organization
 - **Position matters**: Place your starting point at the top of the canvas
-- **Use connections**: Draw arrows to show the flow of ideas
+- **Use connections**: Draw arrows to show the flow - ONLY connected cards are exported!
-- **Create a path**: Connect cards in the sequence you want for your final document
+- **Create a complete path**: Connect all cards you want in your export
+- **Multiple outlines**: You can have unconnected groups - only the path from the top card exports
 - **Branch and merge**: Multiple cards can connect to one (converging ideas)

 ### Export Workflow
 1. Organize your cards visually
-2. Create connections to show the flow
+2. **Connect all cards** you want in the export (starting from the topmost)
+3. Leave unconnected any cards you're not ready to include
-3. Click "Export to Markdown"
+4. Click "Export to Markdown"
-4. Review the exported file
+5. Review the exported file
-5. Adjust connections if needed
+6. Adjust connections if needed
-6. Export again
+7. Export again

 The exported markdown is ready to expand into a full document or can be further edited in any text editor.